marovira/helios-ml/_sources/plugins.rst.txt

 The plug-in will automatically integrate with Optuna for hyper-parameter optimisation by performing the following tasks:

-* Register the :py:class:`optuna.TrialPruned` exception type with the trainer for correct trial pruning.
+* Register the ``optuna.TrialPruned`` exception type with the trainer for correct trial pruning.
 * Automatically update the :py:class:`~helios.model.model.Model` so the save name is consistent and allow trials to continue if they're interrupted.
 * Correctly handle reporting and pruning for regular and distributed training.